ColoradoSchoolOfMines/wii-track/docs/design.rst

 __ https://github.com/ColoradoSchoolOfMines/wii-track

-Wii-Track is a system for package tracking designed for use in a variety of scenarios such as warehouses.
+Wii-Track is a system for package tracking designed for use in a variety of scenarios such as organizing warehouses.
 The name Wii-Track comes from the fact that we used a WiiFit board as our "scale" for this prototype.

 Our overall goal was to make inventory tracking more cost-effective by utilizing